I work for myself. Do I need insurance?

 Professional liability insurance

 Not every business requires this type of insurance.
 However, if you provide expert services or advice for a living, it’s very important.
-People like designers, consultants or photographers can benefit greatly from professional liability insurance.
+People like designers, tech consultants or photographers can benefit greatly from professional liability insurance.

 Professional liability insurance (also known as errors and omissions or E&O insurance) protects you in the event that a client claims your business made a mistake, was negligent, or failed to deliver a promised service.